hapax/hapax.github.io/assets/teaching.md

 hike, you will be trained to *avoid hiking*.

 Why have hiking classes anyway?
-Why don't we just teach students how to walk to the corner store, or the bus stop, or around the block with a dog in tow, the sort of walking most adults actually do?
+Why don't we ditch the hikes, and teach students how to walk to the corner store, the bus stop, or around the block with a dog in tow, the sort of walking most adults actually do?
 This would have made sense a hundred years ago.
 But now a whole sector of the economy depends on advanced hiking
 skills: we need wayfarers, explorers and hunters to help meet the needs of society as a whole.
-So hiking classes should act as an intake mechanism, drawing students into the field and equipping them to explore.
+We need hiking classes to act as an intake mechanism, drawing students into the field and equipping them to explore.

-If classes are boring, only the kids with endurace and a natural yen for walking will stick around.
-And many teachers will say: good!
-These are the students with talent and real potential for hiking.
+Some students seem to have a natural yen for walking.
+They can walk faster, and for longer distances; some hike outside of class, run the school club, and participate in competitions.
+Should we channel our resources towards these "natural walkers"?
-But walking is a skill that be developed, and if hiking looks like fun, it will motivate students to get better at walking.
+What if we were to learn that walking was a skill that could be developed, and natural ability mattered much less than the motivation to develop it?
-And what do you know?
-The pool of talent feeding into our hiking sector just got a lot bigger, the pipeline less leaky.
-Everyone wins.
+What if studies revealed that most of these "natural walkers" had pivotal experiences of non-scrubland hiking?

-The way to fix these classes, and make hiking fun, is obvious: we should stop marching student through the scrubland, even if that is what tradition dictates.
+The way to fix these classes is obvious: we should stop marching student through the scrubland.
 We should guide them through varied and stimulating terrain, into the forest, through a canyon, and towards the strange rock formations in the distance.